per1234/EtherEventQueue/README.md

 - Parameter: none
 - Returns: none

-`EtherEventQueue.queue(target[, port], event[, eventLength], payload[, payloadLength], resendFlag)` - Send an event and payload
+`EtherEventQueue.queue(target, port, resendFlag, event[, eventLength][, payload[, payloadLength]])` - Send an event and payload
 - Parameter: target - Takes either the IP address or node number of the target device.
 EtherEventQueue can also be used to send internal events by sending to the device IPAddress or node number.
   - Type: IPAddress/4 byte array/byte
 - Parameter: port: - Port to send the event to.
   - Type: unsigned int
+- Parameter: resendFlag - (EtherEventQueue.queueTypeOnce == no resend, EtherEventQueue.queueTypeResend == resend until successful send,
+  - Values: EtherEventQueue.queueTypeOnce - Make one attempt at sending the event and then remove it from the queue.
+            EtherEventQueue.queueTypeResend - Resend until successful send, then remove from queue.
+            EtherEventQueue.queueTypeConfirm == Resend a message until the ack is received, the target IP times out, or the event overflows from the queue.
+The ack is the eventAck with the eventID of the event to confirm for a payload.
+Received acks are handled internally by EtherEventQueue and will not be passed on.
+  - Type: byte
 - Parameter: event: - string to send as the event
   - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
-- Parameter: eventLength - Length of the event.
+- Parameter(optional): eventLength - Length of the event.
 This parameter should only be used if event is of type __FlashStringHelper(F() macro).
   - Type: byte
 - Parameter: payload - payload to send with the event.
-If you don't want a payload then just use "" for this parameter
+The payload is not optional when the event is of type __FlashStringHelper(F() macro).
   - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
 - Parameter: payloadLength:- length of the payload.
 This parameter should only be used if event is of type type __FlashStringHelper(F() macro).
-  - Type: byte
-- Parameter: resendFlag - (EtherEventQueue.queueTypeOnce == no resend, EtherEventQueue.queueTypeResend == resend until successful send,
-  - Values: EtherEventQueue.queueTypeOnce - Make one attempt at sending the event and then remove it from the queue.
-            EtherEventQueue.queueTypeResend - Resend until successful send, then remove from queue.
-            EtherEventQueue.queueTypeConfirm == Resend a message until the ack is received, the target IP times out, or the event overflows from the queue.
-The ack is the eventAck with the eventID of the event to confirm for a payload.
-Received acks are handled internally by EtherEventQueue and will not be passed on.
   - Type: byte
 - Returns: false == failure, true == successfully queued, EtherEventQueue.queueSuccessOverflow == successfully queued w/ queue overflow
   - Type: byte